CoProcure/rainbowdash/readme.md

 # Rainbow Dashboard

-An off the shelf dashboard that displays a set of charts in rainbow colors
+A dashboard that displays a set of charts in rainbow colors

 <!-- pic -->